Henry II of France: Attitude towards Protestants

 Henry's reign was marked by the persecution of Protestants, mainly Calvinists known as Huguenots.
 Henry II severely punished them, particularly the ministers, for example by burning at the stake or cutting off their tongues for uttering heresies.

 Henry II was made a Knight of the Garter by Edward VI, King of England, in April 1551.
+By 19 July, after some lengthy haggling concerning the dowry, a betrothal was made between his daughter, Elisabeth and Edward.

 The Edict of Châteaubriant (27 June 1551) called upon the civil and ecclesiastical courts to detect and punish all heretics and placed severe restrictions on Huguenots, including the loss of one-third of their property to informers, and confiscations.
 The Edict also strictly regulated publications by prohibiting the sale, importation or printing of any unapproved book.
 It was during the reign of Henry II that Huguenot attempts at establishing a colony in Brazil were made, with the short-lived formation of France Antarctique.
 In June 1559, with war against the Habsburgs concluded, Henri established in letters patent his desire to task much of the Gendarmerie that had been involved in the foreign wars with the extirpation of domestic heresy.